Ayurvedic Treatment For Skin Disorders

 Due to the various causative factors, all of the 3 Doshas are concurrently provoked & induce flaw the four body components (Twak, Rakta, Mamsa & Laseeka).
 The four Dushyas become morbid & shed their character.
 This triggered Doshas settling themselves in those vitiated body elements & becoming localized there, then vitiate them farther & create Kustha (C. Ni.
 5/6).

 • Based on Chakrapani datta, the vitiated Doshas become stable in the body element, then they cause Kustha, not when they're in circulating or fluid state.

 Ayurvedic treatment for skin disorders

-Before treating skin ailments from an ayurvedic perspective, it's necessary to analyse the individual and their skin condition/s.
-The physician diagnoses the doshic composition of the person, their lifestyle and diet, their heartbeat and their skin wellness.
-A proper diagnosis needs to be achieved by an Ayurveda practitioner to analyse the root cause and recommend the perfect approach to remove it.
+Before treating skin ailments from an ayurvedic perspective, it's necessary to analyze the individual and their skin condition/s.
+The physician diagnoses the Doshic composition of the person, their lifestyle and diet, their heartbeat, and their skin wellness.
+A proper diagnosis needs to be achieved by an Ayurveda practitioner to analyze the root cause and recommend the perfect approach to remove it.

 Elimination of toxins in the body is the core principle of Ayurvedic therapy for allergies and skin difficulties.
 So, any comprehensive treatment plan includes: